telerik/blazor-docs/README.md

 ## License

-The **Telerik® UI for Blazor Documentation is licensed under the Apache 2.0 license**.
+The **Telerik® UI for Blazor Documentation** is licensed under the **Apache 2.0** license.
 See the [`LICENSE` file](LICENSE) for the full terms.
 This license applies to the markdown (`.md`) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Telerik® UI for Blazor.
 For information about [available licenses for the Telerik® UI for Blazor click here](https://www.telerik.com/purchase/license-agreement/blazor-ui).

 If you don't have a license, [start a free trial](https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-docs-github) and then follow the first steps articles for: